maxwellcsutton/msf-stat-bot/readme.md

 - numbers seperated by spaces
 - multiple spaces per name
 - special characters in names (prob just going to ignore)

+### HARDCODED REGEX
+- For mistakes that are consistent by the OCR, I've added some regex to make replacements.
+The list is included below:
+    - "%" to "2"
+    - "끄" to "11"